mementum/cpp17-iterating-problems/src/en/0070-for-loop.md

 The full code contains four alternative formulations of functions for the solutions.
 Only one solves the challenge but that is not the point.
 The point being: two of them meet the *SFINAE* requirements and two of them fail them (wrong number of parameters and wrong return type).
 Feel free to play with them.
 The default is the function that solves the problem.

+Feel free to compile with `make 03 caseX`, where `X` is the digit that corresponds to the expected define value in the code, but uppercased as `CASEX`.

 Here is the full code.
+See the definitions.

 ```cpp title
 --8<-- "{sourcedir}/07-for-loop/for-loop-03.cpp"